-Our doctors and therapists accept most insurance carriers, and treat patients ages 13 and up.
-Our therapists welcome children as young as three years old, and will see couples and families in addition to individual adolescent and adult patients.
+Our doctors and therapists accept most insurance carriers.
+Our doctors treat patients ages 5 and up, and our therapists treat individuals of all ages and will see couples and families in addition to individual adolescent and adult patients.

 Dr. Brendan Beresford (pronounced Bears-ferd) attended medical school in Newfoundland, Canada and worked as a Family Practice physician for many years.
 Before beginning his training as a psychiatrist, he completed his psychiatric residency training at the University of Chicago in 2004 and joined our group that same year.
 He became Board Certified in 2005 and re-certified in 2015.

 For over ten years Dr. Beresford was a vital asset to MacNeal Hospital in Berwyn, Illinois, serving as their Chairman of Psychiatry and Director of Gero-Psychiatry.
 Then in 2008, he underwent additional training and became certified in conducting electro-convulsive therapy (ECT), he soon became MacNeal’s Director of the ECT laboratory.
 In early 2015 Dr. Beresford resigned from his numerous positions at MacNeal Hospital to focus on his private practice here at Stillpoint.